cloudflare/cloudflare-docs/content/zaraz/advanced/preview-changes.md

 To exit preview mode, close Zaraz debugger.

 ## Disable Preview & Publish mode

 Disable Preview & Publish mode to work in real-time.
-This means that all changes you make on the dashboard will be instantly applied to your domain.
+When you work in real-time, any changes made on the dashboard are applied instantly to domain you are working on.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/), and select your account and domain.
 2. Go to **Zaraz** > **Settings**.
 3. In **Workflow**, choose **Real-time**.
-4. In the modal, decide if you want to delete all the unpublished changes, or if you want to publish any change made in the meantime.
+4. In the modal, decide if you want to delete all unpublished changes, or if you want to publish any change made in the meantime.

 Zaraz is now working in real time.
-This means that any change you make will be immediately reflected on the domain you are working on.
+Any change you make will be immediately applied the domain you are working on.